Hubbins67/nexthol-prismpro/index.rst

    .. figure:: images/ppro_59.png

 #.
 Once an admin has examined the list of VM on the efficiency list they can determine any that they wish to take action against.
-Form VMs that have too many or too little resources they will require the individual VMs to be resized.
+From VMs that have too many or too little resources they will require the individual VMs to be resized.
 This can be done in a number of ways with a few examples listed below:

 * **Manually:** An admin edits the VM configuration via Prism or vCenter for ESXi VMs and changes the assigned resources.
 * **X-Play:** Use X-Plays automated play books to resize VM(s) automatically via a trigger or admins direction.
 There will be a lab story example of this later in this lab.